Concepts

 This advanced protection solution is particularly well-suited for:

-- Sensitive Data: Personal information, financial data, trade secrets
+- Sensitive Data : Personal information, financial data, industrial secrets

-- Digital Sovereignty: Protection against unauthorized access, even in case of compromise
+- Digital Sovereignty : Protection against unauthorized access, even in the event of a compromise

 | Reference | Unit | SKU |